9 min read

 ASA format in-text citations are the way you give credit to the sources you use in your paper.

-Here's how you do it:
+Here's how you can create in-text citations:

 For this, you use the author's last name and the publication year in parentheses within your text.